hmrc/mdtp-dog-team-apprentice/tasks/Web Scraping and Web Data/Compare the meerket/Compare the meerket.md

 The script should:
 * Pull price data on a predefined product from multiple online marketplaces
-* Compare prices for the product (don’t forget shipping)
+* Have a function to compare prices for the product (don’t forget shipping)
-* Display a recommended retailer to the user
+* Display a recommended retailer to the user and a link

 Stretch goals
 ------------